-Say “no” to empty calories ( all the packaged, processed and junk foods) to control your blood sugar and/or weight.
+Say “no” to empty calories ( all the packaged, processed, and junk foods) to control your blood sugar and/or weight.
 But say “yes” to homemade Indian sweets.
-Trust me, you will be fine.
 If you want to enjoy the food rest of your life, bank on homemade food, concentrate on the food quality, reduce the food quantity and frequency.
 Yes, it is that simple.
 I bet you won’t be able to ignore the 6 advantages of homemade Indian sweets.

 Oh yes, please don’t try to modify the recipe to make it more “healthy”.
 So if you are thinking of adding artificial sweetener replacing sugar/jaggery, or using olive oil replacing ghee or, adding millet powder instead of wheat flour, stop right there.
 Follow the traditional recipe to ensure the actual goodness.
 Enjoy special occasions with your family and friends with a piece of your favorite homemade sweet.

 Do you have similar preparation in your tradition?
 Yes?
 Would you like to share with us?
 The comment section is open for you.